 Pediatric solid tumors account for approximately 40 percent of childhood cancers.
-As active members of the Children's Oncology Group, Cook Children's oncologists collaborate with other leading pediatric cancer centers to offer our patients the most promising evidence-based treatments available.
+As active members of Children's Oncology Group and other developmental therapeutics research consortiums including PEPCTN, Cook Children's oncologists collaborate with academic pediatric cancer centers and pharmaceutical entities to offer our patients the most promising evidence-based treatments available.
 For very rare tumors, treatment is individualized with the expertise of our whole team, in addition to consultation with additional experts throughout the country.

 Navigating the teen and early adult years is challenging enough; add cancer to the mix and suddenly the road feels long and lonely.
 AYA patients face these obstacles every day.
 We are constantly in awe of the amazing dignity, grace and humor they bring to their cancer journeys; much of which is spent right here at Cook Children's Medical Center.
 Because teens diagnosed with cancer have unique needs, Cook Children's Adolescent and Young Adult (AYA) Program provides patients with their own age-appropriate "home."

 Adolescent and Young Adult Oncology Program

 Since 1986, our Bone Marrow and Stem Cell Transplant Program has performed more than 1,100 transplants in children with cancer, blood disorders or inherited diseases.
 That's what makes this program one of the most diverse and experienced pediatric transplant programs in the Southwest.
 Cook Children's provides life-saving stem cell transplants for a variety of diseases in patients.
 Outcomes are improved through our multi-disciplinary team approach and continuous quality improvement.